Uber says workers getting cabin fever at home can come into the office, for now

 In an email to employees Wednesday, the company said that starting Nov.
 12, it will begin allowing employees to use the office as long as the city allows, though it's capping capacity at around 10%, or about 250 employees.
 The company told employees they can work from home until at least July 2021.

-"The biggest message is safety first," said Michael Huaco, Uber's VP of WorkPlace, overseeing the company's real estate. "
+"The biggest message is safety first," said Michael Huaco, Uber's vice president of workplace, overseeing the company's real estate. "

-Uber's reopening offers a window into how large tech companies are navigating the coronavirus pandemic that's infected more than 48.9 million people since it was first detected late last year, and killed more than 1.2 million people.
-Tech companies, like many other white-collar workers, have been forced to work from home or change their work arrangements in order to take care of children and family.
+Uber's reopening offers a window into how large tech companies are navigating the coronavirus pandemic that's infected more than 48.9 million people worldwide since it was first detected late last year, and killed more than 1.2 million people.
+Tech company employees, like many other white-collar workers, have been forced to work from home or change their work arrangements in order to take care of children and family.

-Some state, county, and city governments have lifted health-related restrictions, but many office workers have opted to work from home.
-Tech companies such as Facebook and Google themselves have steadily pushed back their plans for broad office re-openings too, which for some was earlier this summer.
+Some state, county, and city governments have lifted health-related restrictions, but many office workers have opted to continue working from home.
+Tech companies such as Facebook and Google themselves have steadily pushed back their plans for broad office reopenings too, which for some was earlier this summer.

 Uber's partially reopened 60% of its corporate offices around the world, including in New York, Washington DC and London.
 It's opened and then closed some offices too, as virus cases rise, particularly in Amsterdam and London.